 “Drop six sizes in 90 days!”
 “Lose 7 pounds in 7 days!”
 “How to lose weight in 3 days!”

-Although we may be drawn to the allure of rapid weight loss advertising, health experts have traditionally recommended a slow-and-steady method.
+Although we may be drawn to the allure of rapid weight loss advertising, health have traditionally recommended a slow-and-steady method.

 “Half a pound to two pounds per week is what’s universally considered a safe and sustainable,” says Jessica Crandall Snyder, registered dietitian and spokeswoman for the Academy of Nutrition and Dietetics.